Sara loves preparing home-cooked meals for her husband and herself. When she's really busy, she chooses a one-pot meal that cooks slowly.

 About Kale and Chorizo

+Nutrition?
 Low in calories, kale contains vitamins, protein, and fiber.
 It's wonderful in salads, and it's even better when cooked.
 Kale soup is a healthful, tasty, easy one-pot meal option.
-The chorizo (Mexican pork sausage) is what gives the soup its mildly spicy flavor.
-However, an even milder option is linguica, which is a Portuguese sausage.
-Most supermarkets carry at least one or the other.
+The chorizo (Mexican pork sausage) is what gives this soup its mildly spicy flavor.
+If you want less spice, an even milder option is linguica, a Portuguese sausage most supermarkets carry.

 - 2 bunches or 1 bag kale, (washed & chopped, if using bunches)